10 Paid Search & PPC Best Practices for 2020

-Some advertisers get stuck in a rut and forget to review and reevaluate the distribution of their media budgets.
+Some advertisers get stuck in a rut and forget to review and reevaluate the distribution of their paid media budgets.

-Learn more about managing a small PPC budget, or for any size budget, you will want to consider:

-- If you have used the total planned budget for each PPC/ digital account and for each campaign.
+- Reconcile your planned vs. spend for each account or campaign, on a regular basis.
+Depending on the budget size, monthly, quarterly, or semiannually will work as long as you can hit budget numbers.

-- The poor performance campaigns that have been optimized throughout the year.
-Should they be eliminated at this time to free up budget for other campaigns?
+- Should poor performance campaigns, that have been optimized throughout the year, be eliminated at this time to free up the budget for other campaigns?

-- Is there additional traffic to capture to grow results for the winning campaigns?
+- Is there additional traffic available to capture to grow results for the winning campaigns?
 Competitive metrics data can help and include search impression share and click share.

-- For channels with less stellar performance, does it make sense to shift those budgets to another?
+- If other paid media channels have mediocre performance, does it make sense to shift those budgets to another?

-- For the overall paid search / social budget, can your company invest more in the positive campaign results?
+- For the overall paid search and paid social budget, can your company invest more in the positive campaign results?

 2. Review New Features in Google Ads & Microsoft Ads

-Remember last year when advertisers were knee-deep in switching over to the new Google Ads experience?

-This year we can focus on more important things like optimizing audiences and adding new ad extensions.
+This year brings great new features in the search ads platforms, so we can focus on more important things like optimizing audiences and adding new ad extensions.

-Don’t overlook these new features, some in beta, but soon to come:
+Don’t overlook these new features; some are in beta, but soon to come:

-- Promotion extensions: In Google, these can be added to the account down to ad group level.
-This is a great option for advertisers who have been using sitelinks or ad copy for promos.
-The promotion extensions stand out more and take on a “coupon” look.

-- Gallery Ads: On Google in beta, would show at the top of the search results page in a swipeable image
+- Video Extensions: Microsoft Ads released video extensions, which appear next to an ad as a thumbnail and expand into a full video when clicked.

+- Multimedia Ads: A new responsive ad format in Microsoft Ads, it combines advertisers’ creative ad assets like images, headlines, and descriptions using machine learning to create engaging, attention-grabbing ads.

 3. Test New Platforms